raghul-parthipan/l96_rnn/README.md

 ## Parent directory ##

-- `requirements.txt` gives the required packages.
+`requirements.txt` gives the required packages.
 Everything here is configured to run without needing a GPU.
 Of course, if you have a GPU things will be quicker.
+You can install requirements using a conda env as below:
+1. `conda create --prefix ./envs python==3.8.5`
+2. `conda activate ./envs`
+3. `pip install -r requirements.txt`

-- In all notebooks, paths need to be updated based on where data is and where you want things to be saved.
+In all notebooks, paths need to be updated based on where data is and where you want things to be saved.

 ## create_l96_data ##